cdibbs/theorycss/README.md

 		theory Banner
 			...

+##Frag Functions
-##Frag Functions - these are declarative, inherently recursive functions for dealing with TreeFrags more concisely.
+These are declarative, inherently recursive functions for dealing with TreeFrags more concisely.

 # Usage